-- Soak briefly in bowl full of water with 2-3 tablespoons of lemon juice.
+- Soak briefly in a bowl full of water with 2-3 tablespoons of lemon juice.

 - Layer on dehydrating trays.
-(I use this one – it’s inexpensive and has lasted for years.)
+(I use this deyhydrator – it’s inexpensive and has lasted for years.)

-- Store in glass jars with good fitting lids.
+Store in glass jars with good-fitting lids.
 Keeps well for 4-6 months.
-Crisper apples store longer than more chewy apples.
+Crisper apples store longer than chewy apples.

 2. Use Anna apples to make applesauce